Skip to content

 1984

 In 1984, Chelsea turned 100!
-A ‘centenary grove’ of 120 Kauri trees were planted in the grounds to commemorate the century of Chelsea Refinery.
+A ‘centenary grove’ of 120 Kauri trees were planted in the grounds to commemorate the century of Chelsea Factory.

 Deregulation